 What is Downtrend?

-A downtrend is the bullish trend of the market.
+A downtrend is the bearish trend of the market.
 The price keeps falling for a long time.
 It creates lower troughs after troughs and lower peaks after peaks.

 In technical analysis, a downward trend is also known as the Bear market.